May 16, 2022

 Doctors use staging as a generalized guideline to determine the extent of the disease.
 An accurate diagnosis of the cancer stage helps your doctor determine the best treatment for you.

-The earliest stage of colon cancer is stage 0, while the most advanced stage is stage 4.
-These stages are described as follows:
+The earliest and most advanced stage of colon cancer are stage 0and stage 4 respectively These stages are described as follows:

 0th stage: This stage is also known as carcinoma in situ, because abnormal cells are only found in the inner lining of the colon or rectum at this point.